Inviz/movies-challenge/README.md

 This is my submission for test challenge to implement basic crud UI that fetches data from themoviedb in under one hour.

+I recorded a video doing this challenge and put it on youtube: https://youtu.be/k097aLuhGgw

 ## Why express.js?